Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Performance Evaluation

+{\bf Purpose of simulation 2:} In Protocol.\ref{protocol2-ftbqc}, we employ the quantum error-correcting codes as "{\em logical units}" to facilitate fault-tolerant blind quantum computation.
+However, the propagation and accumulation of logical qubit errors may result in a relatively high fault-tolerant threshold, Therefore, we propose to use the concatenated [[7,1,3]] code to reduce the error rate of encoded logical qubits, thereby improving the fault-tolerant threshold.
+The naive implementation of concatenated codes will result in a large number of ancilla qubits.
+To enhance fault tolerance with limited quantum resources, we perform simulation 2 to identify the optimal level of concatenation.

+{\bf Discussions of simulation 2:} Fig.\ref{fig-Ratio-resource-consumption} illustrates the relationship between the ratio of resource consumption ($R(n)$) and the number of levels ($n$) in the concatenation code.
+The blue, green, and red lines represent the simulation results of the resource consumption ratio for communication distances of 25km, 50km, and 100km, respectively.
+The black line corresponds to the simulation results of the asymptotic case, which is the infinite data size and with near-perfect qubits preparation.

-According to Eq.\eqref{eq-n-level}, we know that the resource consumption ratio $R(n)$ is the proportion of the number of pulses for concatenated coding in that of the non-coding case.
-In order to reach the optimal level, the partial derivative $\partial R\left( n \right)/\partial n = 0$ to solve the extreme value.
-Nevertheless, we note that the partial derivative is so complicated that it is hard to solve.
-Hence, we use the simulation experiment to estimate the optimal level $n$, as shown in Fig.\ref{fig-Ratio-resource-consumption}.
-We note that the optimal $n$ is about $2$, and the resource consumption ration $R(n)$ reaches the minimum value.
-It means the 2-level concatenation code can utilize relatively fewer quantum resources than other levels to achieve a better error-correcting performance.
+According to Eq.\eqref{eq-n-level}, the resource consumption ratio $R(n)$ is the proportion of the number of pulses for concatenated [[7,1,3]] codes in that of the non-coding case.
+In order to identify the optimal level, one can set the partial derivative $\partial R\left( n \right)/\partial n = 0$ to solve for the extreme value.
+Nevertheless, the partial derivative is too complicated that it is difficult to solve its analytical solution.
+Instead, we use simulation to estimate the optimal level $n$, as it is shown in Fig.\ref{fig-Ratio-resource-consumption}.
+Observe that when the optimal number of levels $n$ is about $2$, the resource consumption ratio $R(n)$ reaches the minimum value.
+This implies the 2-level concatenated code only needs relatively fewer quantum resources than other levels in meeting the requirements of qubit error rate.
+As a result, the 2-level concatenated [[7,1,3]] code enables quantum computation with limited resources to achieve better error-correcting performance.

+{\bf Summary of simulation 2:} When the concatenated code is used in Protocol.\ref{protocol2-ftbqc}, we discuss the effect of the concatenation levels on the quantum resource consumption under the condition of having the same error rate of qubits.
+By analyzing the ratio of resource consumption $R(n)$, one can determine that the optimal concatenation level is n=2, which can minimize resource consumption while still maintaining a high level of fault tolerance in UBQC.